source-data/mecadoi/README.md

 # MECADOI

-Deposit DOIs for peer reviews in MECA archives.
+Deposit DOIs for peer reviews and authors' reply contained in a MECA archive.

-This project consists of a Python library thats reads [Manuscript Exchange Common Approach](https://www.niso.org/standards-committees/meca) (MECA) archives, extracts the metadata of any peer reviews within, and then creates a DOI for each review using the [CrossRef deposition API](https://www.crossref.org/documentation/member-setup/direct-deposit-xml/).
+This project consists of a Python library thats reads [Manuscript Exchange Common Approach](https://www.niso.org/standards-committees/meca) (MECA) archives, extracts the metadata required then register a DOI for each review and, when available, the authors' reply, using the [CrossRef deposition API](https://www.crossref.org/documentation/member-setup/direct-deposit-xml/).

-It is currently used in the context of EMBO's [Review Commons](https://www.reviewcommons.org/) and [Early Evidence Base](https://eeb.embo.org/) projects and would require changes for use in another environment.
+It is currently used in the context of EMBO's [Review Commons](https://www.reviewcommons.org/) and [Early Evidence Base](https://eeb.embo.org/) projects and _would require changes for use in another environment._ \[To be clarified later...\]

 ## Requirements